albert-zhang/gen_xcassets/README.md

 ## Details

-- Put all @3x png files into a folder.
+1. Put all @3x png files into a folder.
-- Name the png files, the name will used as the "code name" in your code.
+2. Name the png files, the name will be used as the "code name" in your code.
-- call `gen_xcassets.py`.
+3. call `gen_xcassets.py`.
-- The generated results are actually some folders which name ends with `.imageset`.
+4. The generated results are actually some folders which name ends with `.imageset`.
 That format is recorgnized by Xcode.
-- Drag the generated `imageset` folders to your `.xcassets` folder in your project.
+5. Drag the generated `imageset` folders to your `.xcassets` folder in your project.
 Xcode will know them.

 ## check_xcassets.py